DavidCWebs/CPP-lambda/README.md

 -------------------------------------------
 In the following example, `ForEach()` can transform elements of a vector - the type of the element being generic.

-The generic lambda is straightforward enough, but note the template function signature - the
+The generic lambda is straightforward enough, but note the template function signature - one way or the other, you should let the compiler deduce the type for the Lambda expression.

 ```c++
 #include <iostream>